dortania/OpenCore-Install-Guide/ktext.md

   * Used for monitoring CPU temperature, **doesn't work on AMD CPU based systems**
   * Requires Mac OS X 10.7 or newer
 * SMCAMDProcessor
-  * Used for monitoring CPU temperature on AMD CPU based systems, **depends on AMDRyzenCPUPowerManagement.kext**
+  * Used for monitoring CPU temperature on AMD Zen based systems, **depends on AMDRyzenCPUPowerManagement.kext, in early development state and potentially unstable**
 * SMCSuperIO.kext
   * Used for monitoring fan speed, **doesn't work on AMD CPU based systems**
   * Requires Mac OS X 10.6 or newer